 Summer Fun!
 Objects from the permanent collection on the theme of vacations.

 Life’s Little Dramas: Puppets, Proxies, and Spirits.
 Puppets and robots.
-Catalog.
 D.H.
 Hill Library, Raleigh.
+Catalogue.

 Smokes and Mirrors: Reflections of the Self in Photographs by John Menapace.
-Catalog.
+Catalogue.